A Guide to Assessing and Implementing the Universal Standards for Social and Environmental Performance Management

 Evidence to provide

 Give the date of the board minutes where information is found, or reference to examples cited during interviews with board members or CEO.
 Note the frequency of such training (e.g., annual or sporadic).
-Board turnover rates are often high and therefore annual refreshers on SPM may be warranted in these cases.
+Board turnover rates are often high and therefore annual refreshers on SEPM may be warranted in these cases.

 2.A.2.2 Each board member signs an agreement that details his/her social performance responsibilities.